MathK02/Co-conception-Projects/README.md

 -Flutter shutter project:Flutter shutter is a computational photography method that rapidly codes the exposure using a pseudo-random sequence of shutter states.
 This creates a coded motion blur pattern that can be more effectively deblurred compared to traditional uniform motion blur, enabling better reconstruction of moving objects.

--Optimizing a Chromatic Image Sensor for Extended Field of View:
+-Optimizing a Chromatic Image Sensor for Extended Field of View: This  roject optimizes optical system performance by combining advanced image processing with chromatic aberration analysis.
+It addresses a key challenge in optical design: maximizing the usable depth of field while accounting for color-dependent focusing variations